Double Double Descent: On Generalization Errors in Transfer Learning between Linear Regression Tasks: Conclusions

 \section{Conclusions}

 In this work we have established an analytical framework for the fundamental study of transfer learning in conjunction with overparameterized models.
 We used least squares solutions to linear regression problems for shedding clarifying light on the generalization performance induced for a target task addressed using parameters transferred from an already completed source task.
 We formulated the generalization error of the target task and presented its two-dimensional double descent shape as a function of the number of free parameters individually available in the source and target tasks.
-Our results demonstrate an inherent tradeoff between overparameterized learning and transfer learning, namely, a more extensive transfer of parameters limits the maximal degree of overparameterization in the target task and its potential benefits --- nevertheless, in proper settings (e.g., when the source and target tasks are sufficiently related) transfer learning can be a substitute for an increased overparameterization.
 We characterized the conditions for a beneficial transfer of parameters and demonstrated its high sensitivity to the delicate interaction among crucial aspects such as the source-target task relation, the specific choice of transferred parameters, and the form of the true solution.
+We importantly showed that overparameterized transfer learning is not necessarily improved by using a source task which is closer or identical to the target task.
+Our focus was mainly on the analytical and empirical study of the minimum $\ell_2$-norm solution to overparameterized transfer learning.
+We also empirically examined the performance of the minimum $\ell_1$-norm solution and ridge regression in our transfer learning framework.
 We believe that our work opens a new research direction for the fundamental understanding of the generalization ability of transfer learning designs.
-Future work may study the theory and practice of additional transfer learning layouts such as: fine tuning of the transferred parameters, inclusion of explicit regularization together with transfer learning, and well-specified settings where the task relation model is known and utilized in the actual learning process.
+Future work may study the theory and practice of additional transfer learning layouts such as fine tuning of the transferred parameters, inclusion of various regularization methods, well-specified and other settings where the task relation model is known (to some extent) and utilized in the actual learning process.